-The director shall discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
-The student also shall have an opportunity to present information, including mitigating facts, that the director should consider in determining whether other remedies and consequences may be appropriate.
-The director shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the director should consider in determining whether other remedies and consequences the student's conduct and offer information, including mitigating circumstances, that the director should consider in determining consequences for the student.
+The principal shall discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
+The student also shall have an opportunity to present information, including mitigating facts, that the principal should consider in determining whether other remedies and consequences may be appropriate.
+The principal shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the principal should consider in determining consequences for the student.

-Based on the available information, including mitigating circumstances, the director shall determine whether the student committed the disciplinary offense, and, if so, what remedy or consequence will be imposed.
+Based on the available information, including mitigating circumstances, the principal shall determine whether the student committed the disciplinary offense, and, if so, what remedy or consequence will be imposed.

-The director shall notify the student and parent of the determination and the reasons for it, and, if the student is suspended, the type and duration of suspension and the opportunity to make up assignments and such other school work as needed to make academic progress during the period of removal.
+The principal shall notify the student and parent of the determination and the reasons for it, and, if the student is suspended, the type and duration of suspension and the opportunity to make up assignments and such other school work as needed to make academic progress during the period of removal.
 The determination shall be in writing and may be in the form of an update to the original written notice.

-If the student is in a public preschool program or in grades K through 3, the director shall send a copy of the written determination to the superintendent and explain the reasons for imposing an out-of-school suspension, before the short-term suspension takes effect.
+If the student is in a public preschool program or in grades K through 3, the principal shall send a copy of the written determination to the superintendent and explain the reasons for imposing an out-of-school suspension, before the short-term suspension takes effect.